Macon, Georgia: History

 Because of its central location, Macon developed as a state transportation hub.
 In 1895, The New York Times dubbed Macon "The Central City" because of its emergence as a railroad transportation and textile factory hub.
 Terminal Station was built in 1916.
 In the 20th century, Macon grew into a prospering town in Middle Georgia.

 Macon has been impacted by natural catastrophes.
 In 1994, Tropical Storm Alberto made landfall in Florida and flooded several Georgia cities.
 Macon, which received 24 in of rain, suffered major flooding.

 On May 11, 2008, an EF2 tornado hit Macon.
 Touching down in nearby Lizella, the tornado moved along the southern shore of Lake Tobesofkee, continued into Macon, and lifted in Twiggs County.
 The storm's total path length was 18 miles, and its path width was 100 yards.
 The tornado produced sporadic areas of major damage, with widespread straight-line wind damage to the south of its path.
 The most significant damage was along Eisenhower Parkway and Pio Nono Avenue in Macon, where two businesses were destroyed and several others were heavily damaged.
-The tornado also impacted Macon State College, where almost 50% of the campus's trees were snapped or uprooted and several buildings were damaged, with the gymnasium.
+The tornado also impacted Macon State College, where almost 50% of the campus's trees were snapped or uprooted and several buildings were damaged, most notably the gymnasium.
 The tornado's intensity varied from EF0 to EF2, with the EF2 damage and winds up to 130 mph occurring near the intersection of Eisenhower Parkway and Pio Nono Avenue.